jmaitrehenry/jmaitrehenry/README.md

 ## ⚡ Fun Fact

 I love exploring new technologies and sharing my knowledge with the community.
-When I'm not coding, you can find me reading, playing video games or traveling.
+When I'm not coding, you can find me shooting (archery), reading, playing video games or traveling.

 ---